gabrielmaz291/COM3524-team8/README.md

 ```bash
 initial_grid[1, 5] = 9
 ```
-This puts a burning cell near the power plant
+This puts a burning cell near the power plant to start the wildfire spread towards town.

 #### Incinerator Ignition (Scenario 1)
 Ensure you have: